814077430/aliasy/README.md

 # aliasy
-a game server framework base on skynet
+a slg game server framework base on skynet